MelissaSmith12/data-science-practice/README.md

 15. Changed Item Driver - analyzes a series of reports to identify list of items meeting given criteria
 16. Mumford and Sons Concert Scrape - uses lxml to scrape data off Mumford and Sons web page for a friend to use in Excel training class - left data a little dirty semi-intentionally
 17. Standards Web parse - analyzes downloaded standards files using Beatiful Soup to scrape data.
+18. AO3 Search Rank - scrapes AO3 search results and returns a list sorted by reads / kudos.